So, you’re combing through data entry jobs from home and you’re wondering if any legit ones actually exist?

 The basic transcription pay rate is $0.004-$0.0055/word, or $0.40 per audio minute.

-This Pennsylvania-based company offers data entry work including Internet research, address correction and verification, and document scanning.
+This Pennsylvania-based company offers data entry work, including Internet research, address correction and verification, and document scanning.

 Axion applicants must have a working computer with high-speed Internet access; they must also pass a criminal background check.

-Hired freelancers typically earn $9-$10 per hour.
+Hired freelancers typically earn $9 to $10 per hour.

 To start looking through the site’s posted jobs, you will need to fill out an online application, after which your email will be verified.